Workers and police clash at airport during Iberia strike

 Queues formed as some staff abandoned check-in desks while unionists shouted in the airport.

-The February 18-22 strike coincides with school holidays in Britain and France, Spain's biggest source of tourists.
+The February 18-22 strike coincides with school holidays in Britain, Spain's biggest source of tourists.

 Tourism accounts for around 11 percent of Spanish economic output and is one of the country's few growth sectors in a prolonged recession that has pushed the unemployment rate above 26 percent.

+Iberia, which merged with profitable British Airways in 2011 to form the International Airlines Group, reported a loss of 262 million euros in the first nine months of 2012.

-In anticipation of the strike, Iberia has canceled 415 flights between Monday and Friday, and as many as 1,200 flights operated by various airlines will be disrupted because some Iberia workers handle baggage for other airlines at airports around Spain.
+In anticipation of the strike, Iberia has cancelled 415 flights between Monday and Friday, and as many as 1,200 flights operated by various airlines will be disrupted because some Iberia workers handle baggage for other airlines, at airports around Spain.

 Some 70,000 passengers will be affected.
-About 86 percent have been given a different flight, including those operated by other airlines, while 14 percent have asked for refunds.
+About 86 percent have been given a different flights, including those operated by other airlines, while 14 percent had asked for refunds.

 The airline says restructuring is vital to return the Spanish unit to profitability while unions say the IAG management is degrading pay and benefits in Spain through its new low-cost airline Iberia Express.

-Iberia is just one of several companies in Spain, including Vodafone and bailed-out lender Bankia, to lay off workers.

-It is fighting an uphill battle against low-cost operators, a depressed domestic economy and competitors which are in better shape after having already gone through restructuring processes.
+It is fighting an uphill battle against low-cost operators, a depressed domestic economy and competitors that are in better shape after having already gone through restructuring processes.